craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 This is the amount and type of dice you will roll to deal damage with this Weapon.

 #### Weapon Damage Type
 This is the type of damage that the Weapon deals.
-Mundane Weapons only ever deal Piercing, Bludgeoning, and or Slashing damage.
+Mundane Weapons only ever deal Piercing, Bludgeoning, and/or Slashing damage.

 ### Mundane Tags
 #### Light

+This Weapon can be thrown, but it was not made to do so.
 #### Heavy
 #### Quick
 #### Versatile